-The business, which owns the ibis, Novotel, Mercure, Pullman and Sofitel brands, is planting almost 50,000 trees on 29 farms through us – from large scale arable farms and upland sheep farms to small scale organic vegetable growers - aiming to help farmers harness the power of nature.
+The business, which owns the ibis, Novotel, Mercure, Pullman and Sofitel brands, has planted almost 50,000 trees on 29 farms through us – from large scale arable farms and upland sheep farms to small scale organic vegetable growers - helping farmers harness the power of nature.

 It is part of its ground breaking Plant for the Planet campaign which in just six years has financed the planting of over 4 million trees in 21 countries around the world.

 Guests are invited to reuse their towels when staying for more than one night.
 Half of the savings on laundry expenses generated by this initiative are used to fund reforestation and agro-forestry projects.

 It’s a simple concept and an innovative project that mobilises customers and employees, helps protect ecosystems and support local communities.